 Race director of the Camy 5K Run & David 5K Walk in Walpole, Mass.; speaker who delivers talks at libraries, historical societies, bookstores, running clubs, banquets, expos, book signings, meetings; media guest on TV (NECN, international broadcaster Voice of America, cable stations), radio (NPR, local and city stations); featured in media outlets including the Boston Globe, Cape Cod Times, Falmouth Magazine; recognized as historian with attributions in such publications as National Museum of the American Indian magazine and "When Running Made History" book by Roger Robinson; received documentary film credit for archival footage/assistance in "Boston: The Documentary" (LA Roma Films, 2017), “Free to Run” (Point/Yuzu/Eklektik, 2016).

 TOP: Paul Clerici with some of his books.
-(Photo by Harrison Ball); ABOVE, LEFT: Walpole Police Sgt.
-Brian Becker high-fives Paul Clerici at the Camy 5K Run & David 5K Walk.
+(Photo by Harrison Ball); ABOVE, LEFT: Paul Clerici running in the Camy 5K Run & David 5K Walk.
 (Photo by Christine Lee); ABOVE: L-R, four-time Boston Marathon winner Bill Rodgers, Paul Clerici, 1982 Boston Marathon "Duel in the Sun" runner-up Dick Beardsley.
 (Photo by Tim Kilduff)